 It is up to you if you want to focus on heavy theory or systems – it is important to have a clear idea of what you will play and know the resulting positions.

 What suits others might not suit you.
-Choosing an opening should be personal, like getting a custom-tailored suit.
+Choosing it should be personal, like getting a custom-tailored suit.
 Much like taking measurements, you have to get the objective and take into consideration a few important factors.

 First of all, remember that your opening choice should be based on your own playing style and personality.

 This means that your style should dictate the opening, not the other way around.
-Don’t choose an opening just because everybody else plays and gets good results with it; it might be simply because they get positions they are comfortable with and know how to handle in the middlegame.
+Don’t choose it just because everybody else plays and gets good results with it; it might be simply because they get positions they are comfortable with and know how to handle in the middlegame.

 Do you like to attack and do it well?